Ulpha, Cumbria, St John's Church

 The sloped roof is of slate, and if you stand underneath it you can see how the roof undulates like waves, its timber rafters showing the strain of years.

-During repairs in 1934 several large sections of painted plaster were uncovered, dating back to 1700.
-The plaster was painted with a vegetable based water paint.
+During repairs in 1934, several large sections of painted plaster were uncovered, dating back to 1700.
+The plaster was painted with vegetable-based water paint.
 One section depicts part of the Lord's Prayer text, another is part of the Ten Commandments.
 One fragment is part of a royal coat of arms to Queen Anne (look for the 'AR' initials).

-The paintings are very similiar to paintings at Broughton-in-Furness church, which are known to have been made by Salathiel Court in 1720, so it seems reasonable to suggest that the Ulpha paintings wee also his work.
+The paintings are very similar to paintings at Broughton-in-Furness church, which are known to have been made by Salathiel Court in 1720, so it seems reasonable to suggest that the Ulpha paintings were also his work.

 There is only one historic monument, to the parents of John Gunson, who established the local almshouses.
 The altar is worth noting; it is carved from a fruit tree and bears the initials of Thomas Stephenson, churchwarden in 1882.

 Poet William Wordsworth loved the Duddon Valley, and wrote a verse extolling a visit to the church:"Kirk of Ulpha to the pilgrim's eye

 Is welcome as a star, that doth present